bkw777/NODE_DATAPAC/README.md

 In the past, Paul Globman reverse engineered the format written by the NODE option rom, but he used that to write the commercial product RAMDSK, not to publish the info.

-I have figured out a very few basic things using [RAMPAC Inspector](software/CRI).
+I have figured out some things using [RAMPAC Inspector](software/CRI), and from [disassembling RAMDSK](software/RAMDSK/src)

-The first 2 bytes of block 0 in each bank holds a special value `0x64 0x04` which indicates that the device is formatted.
+The first 2 bytes of block 0 in each bank holds a special value `0x40 0x04` which indicates that the device is formatted.

-The design of the circuit means that the first byte is routinely corrupted during power-on/power-off/plug/un-plug events, which is why the steps to manually re-write those bytes are documented and why RAMDSK has a function to repair them built-in.
+The design of the circuit means that the first byte is occasionally corrupted during power-on/power-off/plug/un-plug events,

-Other than the first 2 bytes, block 0 is still a mystery.
-Block 0 only contains some kind of space allocation table, no file data.
-It's not a directory, there are no filenames stored in block 0.
-It's probably some form of linked list that defines chains of blocks.
+which is why there are several old docs & messages that say how to manually re-write those bytes, and why eventually RAMDSK gained a function to repair it automatically.

+(I'm hazy on this next part, I'm reading the RAMDSK disassembly not verifying the data on device yet)
+The next 510 bytes are 255 pairs of 2 bytes.
+Each pair corresponds to a block.

+The first byte in each pair is the file type attribute the same as used by the system rom MKDIRENT routine.
+0x00 = this block does not begin a file (doesn't mean it's not used)
+0x80 = fattrBA = this block begins a .BA file
+0xC0 = fattrDO = this block begins a .DO file
+0xA0 = fattrCO = this block begins a .CO file

+idk what the 2nd byte does yet, probably points to the next block number in the file.

 Files appear to be stored in reverse block number order.
 On a blank device, a file that requires 2 blocks uses blocks 1 & 2, and starts at block 2 and ends at block 1.
 I don't know what happens when files get deleted and new files have to be fragmented.

+(This part is certain)

-Filenames and lengths are readable from the first 10 bytes of any block that begins a file.
+Filename and length are stored in the first 10 bytes of the first block of a file.

-The first 10 bytes of the first block used by a file contains the file name without the dot, and the file length.

 6 bytes - file name
 2 bytes - file extension
-2 bytes - file length (LSB first, 7E05 = 0x057E = 1406 for RAM100.CO)
+2 bytes - file length (lsb-first, aka platform native not like tpdd)

 These 10 bytes are metadata created and used by RAMDSK, not part of the file.